An ultimate 13 of rugby league players born in Hull, featuring FC and KR stars aplenty

 George Lawler in action for Castleford Tigers in 2024

-103 of those – and 12 tries – came in KR colours, featuring on loan for both York & Newcastle Thunder during his time contracted at Craven Park.
-28-year-old Lawler only departed East Hull at the end of the 2021 season, joining fellow Super League outfit Castleford.
-He made his 50th appearance for the Tigers earlier this month as they picked up a memorable win at St Helens.
+103 of those – and 12 tries – came in KR colours, featuring on loan for both York and Newcastle Thunder during his time contracted at Craven Park.
+The 29-year-old departed East Hull at the end of the 2021 season, joining fellow Super League outfit Castleford.
+He’s now played 64 games in the Tigers’ colours.

 11. Dean Hadley (Hull KR)